Sliman4/slimebook/book/contributing.md

   while the treasury is almost empty, you can still be fairly compensated in the future, but it's not guaranteed.

-Currently, tipbot is used to reward contributors.
-It's a bot that can send NEAR tokens to anyone in the telegram chat.
+Currently, tipbot is used to reward contributors in telegram, and direct paymentes of near are used on discord.

 ## Have questions?

-Join our [telegram chat](https://t.me/slimepowerchat) and ask anything you want.
+Join our [discord](https://discord.gg/VZn9WU9Kpy) and ask anything you want.